Welcome to Journal of Materials Sciences & Technology

 Electronic files of MS Word and PDF are acceptable.
 Please visit http://www.jmst.org and submit online.

-Submission of a manuscript must be the original work of the author(s) and has not been published elsewhere or under consideration for another publication, or a substantially similar form in any language.
+Submission of a manuscript must be the original work of the author(s) and has not been published elsewhere or under consideration for another publication, or a substantially similar form in any other language.

 Authors are encouraged to recommend three to five individuals (including their research fields, e-mail, phone numbers and addresses) who are qualified to serve as referees for their paper.